department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-01-my-health-ia-tree-test/research-plan.md

 ## Team Roles
 Please list the people who will be serving in each role.
-- Research lead:	Jenny Wang (yizhen.wang@va.gov)
+- Research lead:	Mikki Northuis (michelle.northuis@va.gov)
-- Research support: Robyn Singleton (robyn.singleton@adhocteam.us)
+- Research support: Jenny Wang (yizhen.wang@va.gov)

 ## Approvals
-- Reviewed and approved by Mikki Northuis (IA Lead) on 12/8/22
+- Reviewed and approved by Mikki Northuis (IA Lead) on
-- Reviewed and approved by Shane Strassberg on 12/9/22
+- Reviewed and approved by Shane Strassberg on

 ## Appendix A: Tasks